-- An argumentation framework that avoids the need for a supporting knowledge base can have significant operational advantages.
-(An X that avoids Y is good for Z) - The representation of functional RMI scans as quad trees supports effective classification of such scans ujsing graph mining technics.
-(The use of X for Y is good for Z) - Simple language independent statistical techniques for text mining can produce acceptable accuracy, thus avoiding the need for costly language specific approaches.
-(The use of X for Y avoids Z)
+- Weighted frequent sub-graph mining allows for the identification of frequent sub-graphs in large graph sets that could not be processed otherwise.
+(X is good for Y - An argumentation framework, that avoids the need for a supporting knowledge base, can have significant operational advantages.
+(The use of X for Z avoids Y) - Simple language independent statistical techniques for text mining can produce acceptable accuracy, thus avoiding the computational overheads associated with language specific approaches.
+(The use of X for Y